just-hms/dow/README.md

 ## Problems with the download folder?

-Your folder is not in `~/Downloads`?
+Your download folder is not in `~/Downloads`?
 Set up the `DOW_DOWNLOAD_PATH` environment variable to explicitly define the path to your downloads folder.
 This ensures Dow knows exactly where to look.

 ```shell
 export DOWNLOAD_FOLDER_PATH=path/to/your/download-folder